grknc/grknc/README.md

 ## Data Scientist | Mechatronics Engineer | Content Creator

 ###
-#### Highly motivated Data Scientist with nearly 3 years commercial experience in Project and contracting companies.
-Professional knowledge on Python and R; adept at monitoring and receiving data from various data streams including SQL and Excel.

-#### Experienced at creating data regression models, using predictive data modelling, and analyzing data algorithms to deliver insights to complex business problems.
-#### Skilled in machine learning, statistics, problem solving, and programming.
+Highly motivated Data Scientist with nearly 4 years of experience in data-driven solutions in the project and contracting companies.
+Professional knowledge of Python; adept at monitoring and receiving data from various data streams including SQL and Excel.
+Experienced at creating exploratory data analysis, data preprocessing, feature engineering, a n d predictive supervised and unsupervised data modeling.
+Skilled in Python, Data Cleaning, Data Mining, Statistics, Data Visualization, and Machine Learning Algorithms.

 ### Reach me out